Tamil Jain: Cuisine

 Tamil Jains are ardent vegetarians.
 With the turn of the 20th century, they were a self-sustained rural-based farming community.
 They were landowners and used contract labourers for their agricultural activities.
 Their household included large tracts of land, cattle, and milch cows.
 They had kitchen gardens growing vegetables for their daily need.
 Dairy food such as milk, curd, butter and ghee were cooked in house.
 Daily food was very simple consisting of a brunch with rice, cooked lentils (paruppu), ghee, vegetable sambar, curd, sun-dried pickles of mango, lemon or citron, and deep-fried sun-dried 'crispies' (vadavam) made from rice pie.
 Evening snacks of deep-fried lentil preparations and before sunset dinner consisting either idli, dosa or rice with buttermilk and lentil chutney (thogaiyal).
 While seniors, people undergoing religious fast and ardent followers of religious principles avoided garlic, onions and tubers in their daily food, these were occasionally used by others in the household.

 Identity

 Tamil Jains are well assimilated in Tamil society, without any outward differentiation.
 Their physical features are similar to Tamils.
 Apart from certain religious adherences, practices and vegetarianism, their culture is similar to the rest of Tamil Nadu.
-However, they name their children by the names of Tirthankaras and characters from Jaina literature.
+However, they name their children by the names of Tirthankaras and characters from Jain literature.
+It is also notable that the men of the Tamil Jain community also wear the sacred thread.